Relec Electronics Ltd Terms and Conditions

 (vi) any loss of profit, or any indirect or consequential loss arising under or in connection with the Contract

-11.2.2. the Supplier’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence),
+11.2.2. the Supplier’s total liability to the Customer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed twice the price of the Goods.

 11.2.3.
-The Customer acknowledges and agrees that its representatives are suitably qualified and experienced to procure the Goods from the Supplier in their own right and
+The Customer acknowledges and agrees that its representatives are suitably qualified and experienced to procure the Goods from the Supplier in their own right and accordingly, notwithstanding any input by the Supplier the Customer has had the opportunity to examine any specifications of the Goods to satisfy itself that the specifications of the Goods meet the requirements of the Customer.
+Accordingly the Supplier shall have no liability whatsoever in respect of:

 11.2.4. any specification of the Goods not meeting the requirements of the Customer (including being fit for any particular purpose); or